 Town services for education, library, planning, code enforcement, public safety, voters, health, seniors, families, youths, streets, water, sewer, refuse, recycling, local transit, assessment and collections are carried out by departments responsible to elected Boards.
 The Bedford Town Services Telephone Directory is a guide to accessing the specific services.
 The activities, budgets and plans of all departments are found in the Bedford Annual Reports.

 With a school enrollment of 2,487 the Bedford Public Schools are known throughout the Commonwealth for their excellent standards of teaching and wide offerings in extra-curricular activities and athletic organizations.
 There are a lower and an upper elementary school, a middle school and a high school.
 For vocational education, Bedford students may choose the Shawsheen Regional Vocational Technical High School.
 Adult continuing education is available at the high school and at the Middlesex Community College in Bedford.

 The Bedford Public Library accommodates collections for Bedford patrons of all ages.
-As part of the Minuteman Library Network, it offers internet access and other on-line services.
+As part of the Minuteman Library Network, it offers internet access and other online services.

-Local Town government
+Local Town Government

-Business and Community Organizations, News media
+Business & Community Organizations, News Media

 Local news is covered in the Bedford Citizen and on local cable television.